Device Metrics Dimensions

 About SNMP Dimensions

-If SNMP polling is enabled on a router (see SNMP OID Polling) then Kentik is able to enrich the KDE with the SNMP-derived dimensions listed below.
-These dimensions are stored in Kentik using Universal Data Records (UDR), allowing flexible allocation of data to the columns of the Kentik Data Engine.
-See also Information SNMP OIDs.
+With SNMP polling enabled on a router (see SNMP OID Polling), Kentik enriches the KDE with SNMP-derived dimensions as Universal Data Records (UDR), allowing flexible data allocation in the Kentik Data Engine (see Information SNMP OIDs).

 top | section